-Hemp oil is another term you’ve likely heard thrown around recently, but is it just another term for CBD oil, or something different?
+Hemp oil is another term you’ve likely heard thrown around recently, but is it just another term for CBD oil or something different?

 Always look at the ingredients, and look for one of either: CBD extract, CBD distillate, hemp extract, hemp paste, CBD paste.

-Hemp oil made from one of the aforementioned ingredients is just CBD extract that is made from hemp flowers diluted in hemp seed oil.
+Hemp oil made from one of the ingredients mentioned above is a type of CBD extract that is made from hemp flowers diluted in hemp seed oil.

 Let’s take a look:

-Unfortunately, the growth in popularity of CBD products has also led to some, less than ethical brands rushing to get on the bandwagon with sub-par products.
+Unfortunately, the growth in popularity of CBD products has also led to some less than ethical brands rushing to get on the bandwagon with sub-par products.

 Here are some things to look out for:

-CBD is sold as a food supplement and as a result It’s illegal to claim it treats, prevents or helps cure an illness or disease.
+CBD is sold as a food supplement, and as a result, It’s illegal to claim it treats, prevents, or helps cure an illness or disease.

-If the company does make such claims, it is a prosecutable offence and you as a consumer should walk away from such brands.
+If the company does make such claims, it is a prosecutable offence, and you as a consumer should walk away from such brands.